Card Details

 - Cannot Pay via Mobile App - Though First Progress has a mobile app, you cannot pay your credit card bills from the app at this moment.

 The First Progress Prestige Card is not perfect though.
-And the area where they fall short is in the payment department.
+And the area where they fall short is in their payment methods and holds.
 The fact that you cannot set up autopay and that you cannot pay via your mobile will put off many of you.
 Furthermore, if you want to pay online, you would have to use your bank's own Bill Pay.
 Some bank's Bill Pay actually charge a fee.
-I can understand if these shortcomings deter you from getting this card.
+There are also payment holds on your credit limit regardless of how you choose to pay (with the exception of paying via MoneyGram).
+If these are deal breakers for you, then the Opensky Plus is still our goto card recommendation.

-Based on our evaluations and review, we give the First Progress Platinum Prestige Mastercard Credit Card a 4 star out of 5 for it's easy approval and no credit checks, their partnership with First Digital Mastercard (which will be offered to you after 6 months of paying on time) and the free Vantage score you will get as a cardholder.
-It's limited payment methods prevents us from giving it a higher rating.
+Based on our evaluations and review, we give the First Progress Platinum Prestige Mastercard Credit Card a 4 star out of 5 for it's easy approval and no credit checks, the 1% cash back program, their partnership with First Digital Mastercard (which will be offered to you after 6 months of paying on time) and the free Vantage score you will get as a cardholder.
+It's limited payment methods and payment holds on your credit limit prevents us from giving it a higher rating.

 Best Practices - How to Use Your First Progress Prestige Mastercard?